yegor256/blog/_drafts/2014-08-15-retry-java-method-on-exception.md

 ---
 layout: post
-title: "Retry Java Method Call"
+title: "How to Retry Java Method Call on Exception"
-date: 2014-08-12
+date: 2014-08-15
 tags: jcabi java aop
 description: |
-  @RetryOnFailure annotation from jcabi-aspects allows you to retry a Java method call a few times before implementing an exception
+  @RetryOnFailure annotation from jcabi-aspects allows you to retry a Java method call a few times before throwing an exception
 keywords:
   - java retry method call
   - retry method call in java